What is a Chromosome? Type, Discover, Functions, Structure

 2. Telocentric are rod-shaped chromosomes having subterminal centromeres.

-3. The Submetacentric is an S-shaped chromosome with a centromere slightly away from the midpoint so that the two arms are unequal.
+3. The submetacentric is an S-shaped chromosome with a centromere slightly away from the midpoint, so the two arms are unequal.

 The centromere is chromosomal and considered to perform the following two functions:

-• Provides attachment for the microtubules of chromosomal spindle fibres and helps in chromosomal movement during cell division.
+• It provides attachment for the microtubules of chromosomal spindle fibers and helps in chromosomal movement during cell division.

-• Nucleation centre – The centromere serves as the nucleation centre for the polymerization of tubulin.
+• Nucleation center – The centromere serves as the nucleation center for tubulin polymerization.
 The protein is used in the formation of microtubules.
-Thus it helps in the formation of spindle fibres during prometaphase.
+Thus, it helps in the formation of spindle fibers during prometaphase.

 Secondary constriction or Nuclear Organiser Region (NOR)

-It is, therefore, known as the nucleolar organiser region or the secondary construction.
+It is, therefore, known as the nucleolar organizer region or the secondary construction.
 Its location on the chromosomes is marked with a lightly stained constricted region.
-Its location in the given chromosome is constant.
+Its location in the given Chromosome is constant.

-The nucleolar organiser region contains genes coding for 18S and 28S ribosomal RNA and is responsible for the formation of the nucleolus.
-It means the nucleolar organisers are located in the secondary constrictions of 13, 14, 15, 20, and 22 human chromosomes.
+The nucleolar organizer region contains genes coding for 18S and 28S ribosomal RNA and is responsible for forming the nucleolus.
+This means the nucleolar organizers are in the secondary constrictions of 13, 14, 15, 20, and 22 human chromosomes.

 Tertiary Constrictions –